-In March and April 2013, The NPD Group surveyed thousands of citizens in Mexico, Brazil, Russia, China and India about what they ate the day before.
-Their answers revealed telling information about what to expect from these markets in the years to come.
+April 15, 2016—In March and April 2013, The NPD Group surveyed thousands of citizens in Mexico, Brazil, Russia, China and India about what they ate the day before.
+Their answers revealed telling information about what to expect regarding protein consumption in emerging markets, such as these, in the years to come.

 Looking at the numbers in Russia, for example, it’s clear they eat proteins about 50% the time, regardless of the meal.